message/iata/CA.md

 2. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
 The test result must not be issued in India or Morocco.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a>
 - This does not apply to:
 - passengers younger than 5 years;
-- passengers younger than 12 years traveling with their vaccinated parents/guardians, returning to Canada within 72 hours of their departure from Canada;
 - passengers with a positive COVID-19 test taken at least 14 days and at most 180 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;
 - passengers arriving directly from India;
 - passengers arriving directly from Morocco;